Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/02_control_flow.typ

 #import "../../theme.typ": *

-= Packet Flow and the Chain Graph <ch-control-flow>
+= Control Flow and Program Structure <ch-control-flow>

-In the previous chapter, we defined the syntax of our Firewall Policy using an Abstract Syntax Tree (AST).
+In the previous chapter, we defined the syntax of our Toy Language (PFL) using an Abstract Syntax Tree (AST).
-While ASTs are excellent for representing the *structure* of the policy (how it is written), they are often awkward for analyzing its *behavior* (how packets flow).
+While ASTs are excellent for representing the *structure* of the code (how it is written), they are often awkward for analyzing its *behavior* (how it executes).

-To analyze a policy, we need to view it not as a hierarchy of rules, but as a network of possible packet paths.
+To analyze a program, we need to view it not as a hierarchy of rules, but as a network of possible execution paths.
-This representation is called the *Chain Graph* (often called Control Flow Graph or CFG in software).
+This representation is called the *Control Flow Graph (CFG)*.

 #insight-box[
   *Analogy:* Think of an AST as a *Rule Book* --- it lists regulations chapter by chapter.
-  A Chain Graph is like a *Traffic Map* --- it shows how vehicles (packets) actually move through the intersections and roads.
+  A CFG is like a *Traffic Map* --- it shows how execution actually moves through the intersections and roads.
 ]

-== From AST to Chain Graph
+== From AST to CFG

 An AST is recursive and hierarchical.
-Packet processing, however, is sequential (rule-by-rule) and sometimes jumps between chains.
+Program execution, however, is sequential (instruction-by-instruction) and sometimes jumps between blocks.
-A Chain Graph "flattens" the recursive structure into a graph.
+A CFG "flattens" the recursive structure into a graph.

-#definition(title: "Chain Graph")[
+#definition(title: "Control Flow Graph")[
-  A *Chain Graph* $G = (V, E)$ consists of:
+  A *Control Flow Graph* $G = (V, E)$ consists of:
-  - *Nodes* $V$: Rule Blocks (sequences of straight-line rules).
+  - *Nodes* $V$: Basic Blocks (sequences of straight-line instructions).
   - *Edges* $E$: Flow transitions (jumps, branches) between blocks.
 ]

-=== The Rule Block
+=== The Basic Block

-The fundamental unit of a Chain Graph is the *Rule Block*.
+The fundamental unit of a CFG is the *Basic Block*.

-#definition(title: "Rule Block")[
+#definition(title: "Basic Block")[
-  A *Rule Block* (or Basic Block) is a maximal sequence of rules with:
+  A *Basic Block* is a maximal sequence of instructions with:
-  + *Single Entry*: Packets can only enter at the first rule (the "leader").
+  + *Single Entry*: Execution can only enter at the first instruction (the "leader").
-  + *Single Exit*: Packets can only leave from the last rule (the "terminator").
+  + *Single Exit*: Execution can only leave from the last instruction (the "terminator").
-  + *Atomic Execution*: If the first rule executes, all subsequent rules in the block are guaranteed to execute (unless a match diverts the flow).
+  + *Atomic Execution*: If the first instruction executes, all subsequent instructions in the block are guaranteed to execute (unless a crash occurs).
 ]

-=== The Firewall Chain Structure
+=== Implementing the CFG

-In our Rust implementation, we represent the Chain Graph as a collection of blocks, identified by unique integers (`BlockId`).
+In our Rust implementation, we represent the CFG as a collection of blocks, identified by unique integers (`BlockId`).

 #info-box(title: "Why not analyze the AST directly?")[
   ASTs are trees, but control flow is a graph.
-  Firewall policies often have "jumps" (e.g., `goto chain_B`).
+  Programs often have "jumps" (e.g., `goto`, `break`, `continue`).
-  In an AST, `chain_B` is a separate subtree.
+  In an AST, the target is a separate subtree.
-  In a Chain Graph, `goto chain_B` is just an edge to the block representing `chain_B`.
+  In a CFG, it is just an edge to the target block.
   This "flattening" makes analysis much simpler, especially for loops.
 ]